THE HIDDEN HAND OF GOD

 |

-Faith and the Virtue, our school motto.
+So much for Faith and Virtue, our school motto.

 My Virtue was in short supply today.